friedenberg/r-sum-/resume.md

 - Improved speed of spell-corrected search results from 700ms to 300ms.
 Led A/B test to prove conversion win.
-- Designed and built Ship, a SOX-compliant internal tool that automates app deployments across GitHub, iTunes&nbsp;Connect, Google&nbsp;Play, email, and Slack.
+- Designed and built [Ship][17Q2-ship-cac], a SOX-compliant internal tool that automates app deployments across GitHub, iTunes&nbsp;Connect, Google&nbsp;Play, email, and Slack.
 - Designed and implemented user timezone setting ensuring notifications are delivered at appropriate times, improving UX, and reducing unsubscribes.
 - Interviewed entry-level software engineer and engineering intern candidates
-- Authored [codeascraft.com/2017/05/15/how-etsy-ships-apps/][17Q2-ship-cac]

 # Other Experience